Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: (Dark) matter description

 \section{(Dark) matter description}

 When modeling the DM distribution as an anisotropic fluid with $T_{\mu}^{\nu} = \text{diag}(-\epsilon, p, p_t, p_t)$, there is no general consensus on the appropriate equation of state (EoS) for the radial pressure $p$.
-A number of studies adopt, for simplicity, the implicit choice $p = -\epsilon$, leading to the energy–momentum tensor
+A number of studies adopt, for simplicity, the implicit choice $p = -\epsilon$~\cite{Jusufi:2019ltj,Toshmatov:2025rln,Xu:2018wow,Konoplya:2025ect,Hou:2018bar,Konoplya:2019sns,Jusufi:2020cpn,Liu:2021xfb,Xu:2017bpz,Liu:2024qso,He:2024amh,Myung:2025cxu,Ali:2025ney,Ma:2022jsy}, leading to the energy–momentum tensor

 We refer to this particular EoS as \textit{vacuum} DM, since it is equivalent to a de Sitter–type EoS.
 This choice is, in fact, a consequence of the ansatz~\eqref{gtt}.
 It has been argued that this condition yields similar physical effects to more general cases where $-g_{tt} \neq g_{rr}^{-1}$ in the presence of DM~\cite{Xu:2018wow}.
-Moreover, this ansatz provides a straightforward, widely used procedure for constructing rotating BH solutions via the Newman–Janis algorithm applied to the seed metric~\cite{Xu:2017bpz,Liu:2024qso,He:2024amh}.
+Moreover, this ansatz provides a straightforward, widely used procedure for constructing rotating BH solutions via the Newman–Janis algorithm~\cite{Newman:1965tw} applied to the seed metric~\cite{Xu:2018wow,Jusufi:2020cpn,Xu:2017bpz,Liu:2024qso,He:2024amh}; however, this algorithm was criticized in Ref.~\cite{Hansen:2013owa}, as it introduces pathologies and inconsistencies into the final solutions (see also Refs.~\cite{Gurses:1975vu,Beltracchi:2021ris,Beltracchi:2021tcx,Kocherlakota:2024sxx}).

 On the other hand, more recent studies employ a zero radial pressure, such that the energy–momentum tensor of the DM distribution becomes